Bendoc: Climate

-Bendoc has a cool oceanic climate (Cfb), with mild summers that are frequently interrupted by cold fronts, and frequent snowfalls in winter and spring.
-Being on the southern face of the dividing range, the region is shielded from the westerly storm track (in which case it would experience foehn winds), however its position well-south of the Monaro Rainshadow exposes it to southerly and southwesterly systems.
+Bendoc has a cool oceanic climate (Cfb), with cool to mild summers that are frequently interrupted by cold fronts, and frequent snowfalls in winter and spring (and more rarely, summer snowfalls).
+On average there are 14.7 snowy days per annum.
+Being on the southern face of the dividing range, the region is shielded from the westerly storm track (in which case it would experience foehn winds), however its position well-south of the Monaro Rainshadow exposes it to southerly and south-southwesterly systems.
 The latter is apparent in its high winter–spring precipitation and low maximum temperatures compared to Cooma or Bombala farther north in the rainshadow proper.

 The annual mean minimum temperature of 2.8 C, is extraordinarily low for its elevation.
-This is almost equal to that of Thredbo Village nearly 600 metres higher, showing the latitudinal gradient between the 36th and 37th parallels south.
+This is almost equal to that of Thredbo Village nearly 600 metres higher, showing the steep latitudinal gradient between the 36th and 37th parallels south.

 Hayden's Bog

 The former settlement of Hayden's Bog is now contained within Bendoc.
 Hayden's Bog State School (No. 2537) operated from 1 January 1878 to 22 April 1941.
 It was a half-time school for much of its existence, initially shared with Bendoc and then with Bendoc Lower.
 Hayden's Bog Post Office opened as a receiving office c.
 1902, became a post office on 1 July 1927 and closed on 1 November 1930.